andyfischer/circa/docs/syntax.md

     type Triangle { Point a, Point b, Point c }

-A compound value can then be created using constructor syntax, or by taking an existing compound value and using the type annotation operator. (`::`).
+A compound value can then be created using constructor syntax, or by taking an existing compound value and casting it.

     complex_value = Complex()
-    complex_value = [1.0 0.0] :: Complex
+    complex_value = [1.0 0.0] -> Complex

 Side note, we don't currently support constructors with arguments (such as `Complex(1.0 0.0)`), but this is planned for a future version.